 If you read that last point and thought, “I’m never going to get this job,” think again.

-If you don’t have a lot of experience in your field or the job you’re applying for, interviews can get more intimidating.
+Interviews can get more intimidating if you don’t have a lot of experience in your field or the job you’re applying for.
 But everybody’s got to start somewhere.

 As a young or inexperienced professional, you stand to gain a lot of experience in any job you get.